 The bus arrived at KL Sentral at 6.25am, thanks to the minimal crowd at both checkpoints, and dropped off at the entrance to the KLIA Ekspres departure side.

 Overall, a simple and fuss-free journey to KL once again, with my faith in Starmart somewhat restored.
-Here, it’s just a short transit in KL for breakfast before I head off to KLIA to catch my flight.
+Here, it’s just a short transit in KL for breakfast before I head off to KLIA to catch my flight to Hanoi.